 Life-saving guidance by NHS England issued at the end of April recommended that BAME and other staff at greater risk be risk-assessed at their workplace and 'appropriate arrangements' made for them.

 The advice, given to to all hospital Trusts, CCGs and Primary Care Networks responsible for GPs, came as it emerged that those from ethnic minority backgrounds were 'being disproportionately affected by Covid-19’.

-As the (BMA) were shared with ITV News, Dr Chaand Nagpaul, from the BMA, said: "We know they're not being done in any systematic way, in fact, it was only until recently that the government provided information to hospital trusts and to primary care providers as to what a risk assessment should look like, so this has been delayed for weeks.
+As the findings by the British Medical Association (BMA) were shared with ITV News, Dr Chaand Nagpaul, from the BMA, said: "We know they're not being done in any systematic way, in fact, it was only until recently that the government provided information to hospital trusts and to primary care providers as to what a risk assessment should look like, so this has been delayed for weeks.

 "We also know from doctors when they've been risked assessed, greater numbers of BAME doctors are unsatisfied with that risk assessment, so it's not just about being risk assessed, it's about doing the right thing after you've been assessed."

 It comes as the BMA and 13 other organisations representing BAME doctors called on the government to do more to protect their ethnic minority colleagues on the front line.